Authorities working to ID body pulled from a creek in Coosa

 The body was recovered from the water just before 8 p.m.
 Sunday night and Proctor said the man may have been in the water for close to a week.

-There has been a missing persons report about a man who lived near International Paper plant in Coosa for several months but that he did not believe the body found Sunday night was the same person.
+There has been a missing persons report on a man who lived near the International Paper plant in Coosa for several months — but Proctor said he did not think the body found Sunday night was the same person.

 “I’ve sent the body to the GBI crime lab for an autopsy and an official determination of the cause of death,” Proctor said.